mindkomm/timber-integration-woocommerce/docs/installation.md

 ### As a plugin

-If you don’t use Composer, you can install the integration as a plugin that you’ll have to activate.
+<del>If you don’t use Composer, you can install the integration as a plugin that you’ll have to activate.</del>
+Currently, you can’t just download the source and install the integration as a plugin.
+This is something that we want to provide in the future.

 ## Prepare your theme